MCQ on Urinary Tract Infection, UTI

-1) Which of the following is the least common microorganism isolated from urinary tract infection?
+1) Which of the following is the least common microorganism isolated from urinary tract infections?

 a) Escherichia coli